gradvohl/YAPTT/passingParameters/searchThreads/README.md

 - ``searchThreads.c`` and ``searchThreads.h`` with the code and respective header for the threads.

 ## Solution description
 To solve the problem using multithreads, we will create threads that access their respective array partition.
-Besides, the threads shall receive the element they will search for, two integers indicating the begin and the end of the partition, and the address of a shared variable to tell when any thread finds the element.
+Besides, the threads shall receive the address of the array, two integers indicating the begin and the end of the partition, the element they will search for, and the address of a shared variable to tell when any thread finds the element.

 ### Structure to handle the thread input parameters
 We define the following structure to handle the parameters we will pass to the thread.
 The definition of this structure is in the ``searchThreads.h`` file (line 15).
 ```c
 typedef struct